sullyj3/IT-project/README.md

 - [ ] Decide on the database
 - [ ] Plan out the structure of the website, features
 - [ ] Open Poll

+Link to the Trello <Pending>
+Link to diagrams? idk
+should probs have all these links as a pinned message in the slack